G. Loomis IMX-PRO Creek 4-Weight Fly Rod Review

 As far as guides go, there's a single chrome-framed stripping guide complimenting a set of chrome single-foot snake guides.
 All wraps match the blank color nicely, and there are no alignment dots at the ferrules.

 The reel seat appears to be the same one shared between all NRX+ and standard IMX-PRO models.
-Sporting aluminum hardware with an attractive wood insert, it tightens with good feel and holds my reels securely.
+Sporting aluminum hardware with an attractive wood insert, it tightens with a good feel and holds my reels securely.

 I love smaller rods with thin, nicely-shaped grips like this one.
 The custom half-wells handle is very comfortable and looks like it belongs on a light-duty fly rod.
 In addition, the cork quality feels very smooth and pleasing in hand.